WestpointLtd/tls_prober/README.md

 # Installation

-Simply clone the repository then run it!
+Clone the repository and the pytls submoduel then run it!

 ```
 git clone https://github.com/WestpointLtd/tls_prober.git
+git submodule update --init
 ```

 TLS Prober requires python and has been tested using python 2.7, it is